-Material obtained from borrow sources would be from five sites.
+Borrow material for the West and South Slidell Levee and Floodwall System would be obtained from five sites.
 Two sites in Mississippi (MS-1 and MS-2) are commercially-operating borrow pits.
 The remaining three sites are STP-5, STP-6, and STP-9.
 More information regarding the selection of borrow sources can be found in Appendix C: Environmental.

-The proposed plan to satisfy mitigation requirements resulting from the construction of the two structural features of the Optimized TSP includes restoration of degraded wet Long-leaf Pine Savanna Forest within the Big Branch National Wildlife Refuge (PSR-001), marsh restoration on private ownerships within the Refuge boundary (M2), and the purchase of mitigation bank credits.
-The PSR-001 Pine Savanna Forest restoration is planned for an approximately 50-acre site within the Big Branch National Wildlife Refuge located near the south side of Bayou Bonfouca, approximately 1.25 miles west of the Norfolk Southern railway and Pontchartrain Drive (US Highway 11), and north of the Lake Pontchartrain shoreline in Slidell.
+The compensatory Mitigation Plan to satisfy mitigation requirements resulting from the construction of the RP includes restoration of degraded wet Long-leaf Pine Savanna Forest within the Big Branch Marsh National Wildlife Refuge (PSR-001), marsh restoration on private ownerships within the Refuge boundary (M2), and the purchase of mitigation bank credits.
+The PSR-001 Pine Savanna Forest restoration is planned for an approximately 50-acre site within the Big Branch Marsh National Wildlife Refuge located near the south side of Bayou Bonfouca, approximately 1.25 miles west of the Norfolk Southern railway and Pontchartrain Drive (US Highway 11), and north of the Lake Pontchartrain shoreline in Slidell.
 The restoration includes eradication of invasive species, removal of undesirable hardwood species, and reintroduction of fire across the entire site.
 An access road would be established to the site either from Sun Valley Drive crossing the railway, or from US Highway 11 and the existing Slidell-Oak Harbor levee and across the railway.
-A 15-foot wide perimeter access road around the site would also be constructed.
+A 15-foot-wide perimeter access road around the site would also be constructed.
 Once across the railroad, access to the mitigation site will be via an existing dirt road generally traversing in a westerly direction approximately 1.8 miles.
 A staging area may be established within an existing gravel area just east of the railroad crossing, or in a location of lesser real estate or environmental impacts.
 An estimated one private ownership and two (2) public ownerships will be impacted.
-A special use permit from the USFWS would be needed for the work and access on the BBNWR.
+A special use permit from the USFWS would be needed for the work and access on the BBMNWR.
 A road easement and a work area temporary easement would be required of the other affected ownerships.

-The M2 marsh restoration site is planned for an area within the acquisition boundary of the BBNWR and consists of approximately 190 acres of mostly open water located west of Lake Road and north of Lake Pontchartrain in the Lacombe area of St. Tammany Parish.
+The M2 marsh restoration site is planned for an area within the acquisition boundary of the BBMNWR and consists of approximately 190 acres of mostly open water located west of Lake Road and north of Lake Pontchartrain in the Lacombe area of St. Tammany Parish.
 An estimated five (5) private ownerships and one public ownership will be impacted.
 This marsh creation work will require approximately 2,200,000 cubic yards of borrow material sourced from within Lake Pontchartrain approximately 2,000 feet off the northern shoreline southwest of the end of Lake Road.
+This is a State of Louisiana claimed water bottom which will be brought to the project without the benefit of credit.
+Therefore, there is no necessity to invoke the navigational servitude for this project feature.

 A corridor containing approximately 6.75 acres (7,340-ft by 40-ft) located mostly within Lake Pontchartrain and the Lake Road borrow canal, will be used to pipe the needed borrow material to the marsh creation site area and for water access to the project areas.
 A temporary work area easement and/or pipeline easement will be required of the other affected ownerships for the corridor.
 The temporary work area/pipeline corridor will be accessible from the west side of Lake Road.
 The M2 site is to be acquired by the NFS, as the NFS is responsible for acquiring all LERRDs.